Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Notice the big button on the screen that says “Add Server“

-- Click or tap on it and it will open a window in the right side of the screen.
+- Click or tap on it and it will open a window on the right side of the screen.
 Here, you will be required to add the information from your desktop computer.

-- In the Name field, you can write any name you wish, this is so you can keep track when you monitor multiple computers.
+- In the <strong>Name field, you can write any name you wish, this is so you can keep track when you monitor multiple computers.

 - In the Port field, write the Port for Incoming Connections that you took from the desktop version of uTorrent.